AkashR0712/Academic-Performance-Tracker/README.md

 # Academic-Performance-Tracker

-The Result Management System (RMS) is a web application designed to manage and track academic performance efficiently.
+The Academic-Performance-Tracker is a web application designed to manage and track academic performance efficiently.
 Built using HTML, CSS, JavaScript, and Node.js, it leverages the MVC (Model-View-Controller) architecture to separate concerns and enhance maintainability.
 The application supports two types of users: students and teachers, each with distinct functionalities accessible through a user-friendly interface.

 ## Features